Fritz Hippler: Early life and education

 Hippler was born and brought up in Berlin as the son of a petty official.
 His father died in 1918 in the First World War in France.
 Hippler resented the Treaty of Versailles and its associated regulations, such as the assignment of the Danzig Corridor, the occupation of the Rhineland and the disarmament of Germany as unjustified humiliation, and rejected the Weimar democracy.

-In 1925 when he was 17, Hippler joined the Nazi party NSDAP.
+In 1925 when he was 17, Hippler joined the Nazi Party.

 In 1927, Hippler became a member of the NSD Studentbund - the National Socialist German Students' League.
 Later he studied law in Heidelberg and Berlin.
 He was a member of the Teutonia dueling society in Heidelberg and the Arminia dueling society in Berlin.
 In 1932 he became NSDAP district speaker.
 In 1933 he was appointed the district and high school group leader for Berlin-Brandenburg in the National Socialist German Students' League.

 Hippler was a supporter of expressionism.
 As the leader of the National Socialist German Students' League of Berlin he organised an exhibition in Humboldt University of Berlin for expressionist painters, for which he was vehemently attacked by the Nazi ideologist Alfred Rosenberg.

 In 1932, Hippler was expelled from the University of Berlin for participating in violent Nazi rallies.
 On 19 April 1933, the new National Socialist Education Minister Bernhard Rust repealed any disciplinary actions against students associated with the NSDAP, thus reinstating Hippler.

 On 22 May 1933, he gave a speech initiating a march from the student house in the Oranienburger Straße to Opera Square with books which were then burned.

 In June 1933 Hippler participated in a violent rally opposite the stock exchange, against Alfred Hugenberg then minister of finance and still Hitler's rival, calling Hitler to disavow him and remove him from power.